multiversx/mx-docs/docs/sdk-and-tools/erdpy/writing-and-running-erdpy-scripts.md

 - deploying and upgrading Smart Contracts
 - interacting with Smart Contracts

-In order to run a script (Python module) that relies on erdpy, it is recommended to use the Python Virtual Environment set up by [erdpy-up](/sdk-and-tools/erdpy/installing-erdpy#install-using-erdpy-up-recommended).
-Prior to the actual execution, the Virtual Environment has to be activated:
+In order to run a script (Python module) that relies on erdpy, it is recommended to use the **Python Virtual Environment** set up by [erdpy-up](/sdk-and-tools/erdpy/installing-erdpy#install-using-erdpy-up-recommended).
+Prior to the actual invocation of the script, the Virtual Environment has to be activated:

 ```
 source erdpy-activate
-python ./mission4.py
+python ./myscript.py
 deactivate
 ```